 | 12-cost surplus | +RM 47 |

-Conezion Residences clears the full 12-cost stack at roughly +RM 47 per month — barely positive, but genuinely positive, helped by two Putrajaya-specific adjustments:
+This archetype clears the full 12-cost stack at roughly +RM 47 per month, barely positive but genuinely positive, helped by two Putrajaya-specific adjustments:

 - Lower vacancy assumption (5% vs 8.3% default).
 Putrajaya's civil servant tenant base produces unusually stable occupancy.
 Units routinely have waitlists for government-linked tenants, so real vacancy is materially below the national default.